- This event has passed.

 Please join me and special guest Professor James Adams of USC School of Pharmacy for a Winter Medicinal Plant Workshop on Saturday, January 11, 2020, from 10 a.m. to 4 p.m.
 Dr. Adams has been a frequent and popular contributor to my events for the past seven years.
 This workshop is based on his ground-breaking pharmacological studies on local native plants.
 He will bring Enrique Villaseñor and Helen Sweany to assist with aspects of wild food preparation.

 The morning outing from 10 a.m. to 12:30 p.m. will be a slow-paced walk around the two gardens.
-They are both wheelchair-accessible although there is a hill entering Cluff Vista Park.
+They are both wheelchair-accessible.
 The morning session will involve stopping for discussion for periods of time.
 A few benches are scattered about.
-A lightweight campstool could be useful as well.
+A lightweight campstool could be useful as well for those uncomfortable standing for periods of time.

 After a one-hour lunch break, the afternoon kitchen session from 1:30 to 4:00 p.m. will focus on preparing seasonal edible and medicinal products for winter health from wild foraged plant material.
 Products to be prepared onsite include, among others: